Plug in, grab a bite, and kick back at these work-ready restaurants, cafes, and coffee shops.

 6841 E. Camino Principal • 8501 E. Broadway Blvd.

 This coffee shop is no stranger to the studying crowd—in fact, it was founded by a University of Arizona graduate and is now operated by two generations of U of A alumni.
-You’ll frequently find many people working on laptops or reading on the patio at the newly expanded Camino Principal location.
+You’ll frequently find many people working on laptops or reading on the patio at the expanded Camino Principal location.

 Using fair-trade coffee beans that are roasted daily, Coffee X Change offers a variety of coffee and espresso options.
 Their specialty, however, is a signature ice-blended drink called the Java X Treme that come in fun flavors like Almond Joy, Green Tea, and Churro.